WeekieNHN/WeekieNHN.github.io/_posts/2024-9-21-Knockback-Arena.md

 ## Decoys
 ![Decoy-Left](/assets/images/knockback-arena/Decoy_Gif_Small.gif){: .align-left height="30%" width="30%"}
 Decoys are more complex, they do not do damage or knock enemies back, but they do act as a target.
-Players can use these to get some recooperation time, or to lure enemies into other traps like spikes or a tripwire.
+Players can use these to get some recuperation time, or to lure enemies into other traps like spikes or a tripwire.
 This is that "chaining" or "stacking" effect I mentioned earlier.

 Of course, none of the traps work without enemies to lure into them.
 Last update the enemies would spawn in, but we're static beyond that.
 I add basic horizontal movement and the ability to attack players (and decoys) directly in front of them.
 There is no navigation, so enemies will blindly walk into the lava if you are across it.
 I'll be updating this in a later update.